 The Master Fund intends to invest a substantial portion of its available capital in private equity securities including investments in private equity, infrastructure, and other private asset funds.
 These investments are generally restricted securities that are subject to substantial holding periods and are not traded in public markets so that the Master Fund may not be able to resell some of its holdings for extended periods, which may be several years.
 As a non-diversified fund, the Master Fund may have a concentration of investments in a limited number of portfolio securities.
 The Master Fund may also have a concentration of investments in a particular sector.
 Investment performance of the sector may have a significant impact on the performance of the Master Fund.
 The Master Fund's investments are also subject to the risk associated with investing in private equity securities.
 Private equity securities are illiquid and can be subject to various restrictions on resale.
-There can be no assurance that the Master Fund will be able to realize the value of any private equity investments in a timely manner.
-Additionally, Investment Funds are generally closed-end private equity partnerships with no right to withdraw prior to the termination of the partnership.
+There can be no assurance that the Master Fund will be able to realize the value of any private equity partnerships with no right to withdraw prior to the termination of the partnership.
 The frequency of withdrawals is dictated by the governing documents of the Investment Funds.

-The COVID-19 pandemic, Russia's military action in Ukraine, and the resulting supply chain disruptions, geopolitical risk and economic sanctions have disrupted global economies and financial markets and their long-term impact is uncertain.
-While the Master Fund had no direct exposure to Russia and Ukraine at March 31, 2023, there will likely be impacts stemming from certain economic sanctions, which may have significant implications in Europe and around the world.
+Terrorism, war, natural disasters and the spread of infectious illness or other public health issues, including epidemics or pandemics, may result in, among other things, supply chain disruptions, geopolitical risk and economic sanctions that can disrupt global economies and financial markets.
+Economic sanctions against a particular country or countries, organizations, entities and/or individuals (such as sanctions imposed against Russia, Russian entities and Russian individuals in connection with Russia's military action in Ukraine) may have significant implications around the world.
 The Master Fund is unable to predict the full impact that these events will have on the values and liquidity of the Master Fund and its underlying portfolio investments, and consequently, the Master Fund's performance.